 Simply put, your SEO strategy must include all three SEO divisions.

 Search engines favour user-friendly websites.
 Be it Google, Bing, or Yahoo, they all have an algorithm that will crawl your website and assess for a range of ranking factors to denote relevancy and usability.

-Search engines don’t just assess your site content for relevancy and useful.
-They also look at other aspects that go into user-experience – like how quickly the site loads, how easy it is to navigate it, its security, and so on.
+Search engines don’t just assess your site content for relevance and usefulness.
+They also look at other aspects that go into a user experience – like how quickly the site loads, how easy it is to navigate it, its security, and so on.

 Each webpage must be thoroughly assessed, and the collected information brought tether to provide a more holistic picture of your website’s impact on sales, growth, and profitability.

 At Media One, we consider SEO a multi-disciplined and multi-faceted service whose success relies heavily on how well you nail down the individual SEO components.

 We’re committed to helping our clients take their businesses to the next level.
 For over a decade, we’ve been doing this by investing in tested and proven white-hat SEO strategies that deliver long-lasting results.

 Upon hiring us for SEO services, you’ll be assigned a dedicated SEO account manager that you’ll be working with during the course of your project.
 Working under the close supervision and direction of your account manager will be our in-house team of dedicated SEO specialists, copywriters, and analysts.

 30 Essential On-page SEO Ranking Factors You Need to Work on